- When and where is The Handmade Market?

 Specific instructions about set up and other relevant details will be emailed to accepted artists after the application deadline.

 The Handmade Market is a juried event.
-The Artist Application for the event on November 9 will be open from late June until September 8 midnight EST.
+The Artist Application for the event on will be open until March 13.

 Because we receive many more applications than the venue can accommodate, we cannot accept every artist who applies — sometimes as few as 20%.
 After the deadline, the applications are reviewed and voted on by each of The Handmaidens.
-Status notifications will be sent via email starting on September 14.
+Status notifications will be sent via email starting March 23rd.
 Be sure to add @thehandmaidens.com and @thehandmademarket.com to your acceptable email addresses list / spam filter to ensure that you receive all emails regarding the event.

 Participating artists are chosen according to how well their work fits into the scope of The Handmade Market, how well the business and products are represented in the application, and the quality and originality of the products.
 Only accepted artists may participate in the show.

-The Artist Application for the November 9 event will be open from from late June until midnight on September 8.
+The Artist Application for the May 6&7 event will be open until March 13.
 Late and incomplete applications will not be accepted.
 There are no exceptions to this policy.